donadonny/Fitting-Room/README.md

  * Set up Firebase ads

+### Known bugs/todo/ to fix:
+ * Layout needs to be fixed /improved to look good
+ * Signed in users must be connected to database

+### Possible features:
+* If enough users are not being rated then allow for only one photo to be uploaded/ rated for free and then future photos will be on a per-rate basis where 1 rate = 1 new photo uploaded

 ## Note: Project being repurposed: Following information is from the previous version of the app.